itsaerie/Job-Musings/Resume Building/Experience.md

 Actually, do we even have relevant work experiences?

 - Other Internships (or Tech Experiences)

 Considering that current students usually don't have many other experiences, any previous internships should have top priority.
 And within that subset, you should prioritize the most well-known companies and the most important positions you've held.
 (This may be easy, as almost all of these positions involve the word "intern".)

 - Non-tech Job Experience

 Of course, retail is a great way to show that you have and have had a solid work ethic in general, but I'd recommend keeping the details on these to a minimum.
-I'd also warm slightly against filling your resume with these, rather than filling your resume with projects.
+I'd also warn slightly against filling your resume with these, rather than filling your resume with projects.
 It's kind of like a diet, it's nice to have a good, balanced resume, and non-tech job experiences are just about the closest to excess foods you can get.
 (Note that the actual reason why I recommend against bloating your resume with many different job experiences is because sometimes it can be taken as 'inconcsistency', meaning that a company might not want you back after working for them once or that you might not like working at the same place once.)